 New Jersey is famous for its urban fisheries.
 From Raritan Bay to Cape May, urban anglers enjoy saltwater fishing.
 Other fishing locations are found along the Delaware River, Delaware and Raritan Canal, and other waterways.

 Pennsylvania contains numerous urban settings where fishing is popular.
 Along the Delaware River, urban fishing is practiced in Philadelphia and other cities.
+Philadelphia is also noted for its urban northern snakehead fishery.
 In Pittsburgh, three rivers converge and provide fishing opportunities for urban anglers.

 Delaware is another state that contains a high number of estuaries, rivers, streams, creeks, lakes, ponds, and other waterways.
 In northern Delaware, Dover and Wilmington contain urban fisheries.
 Along the coast, small to mid-sized communities are located along the Delaware Bay and Atlantic Coast.
 Most coastal communities contain areas for saltwater fishing.